ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 There are a number of things that the pilot can do to minimise the risk during the early tuning process:

+1. The pilot should conduct a motor number and orientation check (see :ref:`Checking the motor numbering with the Mission Planner Motor test`).
+Care should be taken to ensure that the correct frame type is selected.
+Incorrect frame type can result in a very fast yaw rotation or complete loss of control.
+Take note of the output percentage required to spin the propellers and ensure that:

+- :ref:`MOT_PWM_MAX <MOT_SPIN_ARM>` is set high enough to spin the motors cleanly.
+- :ref:`MOT_SPIN_MIN <MOT_SPIN_MIN>` is set high enough to spin the motors win a minimal level of thrust.

-1. All flights after a significant tuning change should be done in Stabilize.
+2. All flights after a significant tuning change should be done in Stabilize.
 Stabilize provides the pilot with significantly more control over the aircraft in the event that the attitude controllers are unstable.
-2. The pilot should not take off in Alt Hold until the altitude controller has been tested in flight.
+3. The pilot should not take off in Alt Hold until the altitude controller has been tested in flight.
 This should be done by taking off in Stabilize and switching to Alt Hold.
 While Alt Hold is rarely a problem unless the aircraft has a very low hover throttle.
-3. For the initial flights the pilot should ensure that these parameters are set:
+4. For the initial flights the pilot should ensure that these parameters are set:

-- ATC_THR_MIX_MAN to 0.1
+- :ref:`ATC_THR_MIX_MAN <ATC_THR_MIX_MAN>` to 0.1
-- MOT_THST_HOVER to 0.25 (or lower than the expected hover throttle)
+- :ref:`MOT_THST_HOVER <MOT_THST_HOVER>` to 0.25 (or lower than the expected hover throttle)

-4. The pilot should conduct a motor number and orientation check using the INITIAL SETUP -> OPTIONAL HARDWARE -> MOTOR TEST facility in mission planner.
-Care should be taken to ensure that the correct frame type is selected.
-Incorrect frame type can result in a very fast yaw rotation or complete loss of control.
-Take note of the output percentage required to spin the propellers and ensure that:

-- MOT_SPIN_ARM is set high enough to spin the motors cleanly.
-- MOT_SPIN_MIN is set high enough to spin the motors win a minimal level of thrust.
+5. Use a radio and calibrate the radio correctly (see :ref:`common-radio-control-calibration`).
+6. Configure a Emergency Stop Motors switch and test it (see :ref:`channel-7-and-8-options`).
+7. Do tune in low wind condition and normal weather (no rain and between 15°C and 25°C).
+8. Practice STABILIZE flight in simulator or on low end drone first, you should be confident to be able to takeoff and land with you untuned aircraft.

 First flight
 ------------

 The first take off is the most dangerous time for any multirotor.
 Care must be taken to ensure the aircraft is not destroyed in the first seconds of flight and nobody is injured.

-- Ensure that all spectators are at a safe distance.
+- **Ensure that all spectators are at a safe distance**.
-- Ensure the pilot is at a safe distance and position.
+- **Ensure the pilot is at a safe distance and position**.
-- The pilot should refresh themselves on the method used to disarm the aircraft (using the AUXSW_MOTOR_INTERLOCK or AUXSW_ARMDISARM may be beneficial)
+- The pilot should refresh themselves on the method used to disarm the aircraft (using the AUXSW_MOTOR_INTERLOCK or AUXSW_ARMDISARM may be beneficial, see :ref:`channel-7-and-8-options`)

+This flight will allow to setup your aircraft in a "flyable for tuning" state.

 1. Ensure the aircraft is in Stabilize.
 2. Arm the aircraft.